Edit

 This document details how Operator Nexus releases, manages, and supports various platform runtime upgrades for near edge customers.

-Operator Nexus will release platform cluster runtime versions with three minor versions per year and monthly patch versions in between.
+Operator Nexus releases a platform cluster runtime version with three minor versions per year and monthly patch versions in between.

 Operator Nexus supports n-2 platform cluster runtime releases for customers, providing approximately one year of support upon release.